jackdewinter/pymarkdown/readme.md

 - MD018 - lists and block quotes
 - MD020 - lists and block quotes
 - MD022 - lists and block quotes and LRDs
+- MD022 - should line 96-104 with all of the leaf node names be added to Markdown token?
+- MD022 - what if the document had a paragraph before the first heading?

 ## Bugs - Block Quote

 - block quotes that start and stop i.e. > then >> then > then >>>, etc.
 - "# TODO add case with >" for tests
+- 228 and 229 - what is the proper line/col for ">>>"?

 ## Bugs - List